dagronf/DSFToolbar/README.md

 ### Block requests

 Some toolbar items can request information.
-For example, you can pass a block that returns the enabled status of an `Image` item during the declaration.
+For example, you can pass a block that provides the enabled status of an `Image` item during the declaration.

 ```swift
 self.customToolbar = DSFToolbar.Make(NSToolbar.Identifier("Enabled-buttons")) {